-When the PHA revises its payment standards during the term of the HAP contract for a family's unit, it will apply the new payment standards at the first annual or interim reexamination for the family.
+When the PHA revises its payment standards during the term of the HAP contract for a family's unit, it will apply the new payment standards in accordance with HUD regulations.

 Decreases

 If a PHA changes its payment standard schedule, resulting in a lower payment standard amount, during the term of a HAP contract, the PHA is not required to reduce the payment standard used to calculate subsidy for families under HAP contract as long as the HAP contract remains in effect [FR Notice 11/16/16].